zerolawtech/ZAP-Tech/docs/issuing-entity.rst

             '_limits': (2000, 500, 2000, 0, 0, 0, 0, 0))
         }

 .. method:: IssuingEntity.getCountry(uint16 _country)

     Returns the minimum rating, investor counts and investor limits for a given country.
+Countries that have not been set will return all zero values.
+The easiest way to verify if a country has been set is to check if ``_minRating > 0``.

     .. code-block:: python